 We invest our resources to grow our business both organically and non-organically in a manner that we believe will increase shareholder value.
-As our Company continues to significantly grow, our Compensation Committee oversees our compensation guidelines and practices in order to attract new talent, support and reward the achievement of our financial goals and promote the attainment of other key business objectives.
+As our Company continues to grow significantly, our Compensation Committee oversees our compensation guidelines and practices in order to attract new talent, support and reward the achievement of our financial goals and promote the attainment of other key business objectives.

-Executive Summary-2019 Performance and Link to Pay Decisions
+Executive Summary-2020 Business Highlights and Link to Pay Decisions